coddelin/docs-v8-JsEngine/docs/hidden-classes.md

 ---
-title: 'Maps (Hidden Classes) in V8'
+title: "Maps (Hidden Classes) in V8"
-description: 'How does V8 track and optimize the perceived structure of your objects?'
+description: "How does V8 track and optimize the perceived structure of your objects?"
 ---

 Let's show how V8 builds it's hidden classes.
 The principal data structures are: